High Dose Vitamin C For Cancer

-High Dose Vitamin C Therapy: Is Toxicity Possible?
+High Dose Vitamin C For Cancer: Is Toxicity Possible?

-The risk of toxicity or damage to healthy cells from high-dose Vitamin C therapy is mitigated by the presence of catalase in the body, neutralizing the hydrogen peroxide produced during treatment.
+The risk of toxicity or damage to healthy cells while using Vitamin C therapy for cancer is mitigated by the presence of catalase in the body, neutralizing the hydrogen peroxide produced during treatment.

 Current protocol in administering vitamin C therapy requires that vitamin C blood and tissue levels are safe, yet effective in killing cancer cells while leaving tissues unharmed.

-Does IV Vitamin C Therapy Work For Everyone?
+High Dose Vitamin C For Cancer: Does Work For Everyone?